On the original Ulam's problem and its quantization: The Classical Fermi-Ulam models

 Let $t$ denote the moment of collision at the moving wall and $v$ the velocity of the particle immediately after collision at the moving wall.
 We denote by $f$ the collision map that sends one collision $(t_0,v_0)$ to the next one $(t_1,v_1)$.
 Then for $v_0$ large, we have the following equations of motion between two consecutive collisions:

 In spirit of the adiabatic theory, we observe that which leads to the following ODE suggesting that $I:=lv$ is almost constant.
 Then we update the algorithm by replacing $v$ with $I=lv$ and look for the next-order adiabatic invariant.
-On the other hand, the new ``time" $\theta$ needs to behave in the way which leads to another ODE (we aim for constant $C=1$) giving $\displaystyle \theta(t) = \int_0^t l^{-2}(s) ds$.\\
+On the other hand, the new ``time" $\theta$ needs to behave in the following way which leads to another ODE (we aim for constant $C=1$ for simplicity) giving $\displaystyle \theta(t) = \int_0^t l^{-2}(s) ds$.\\

 Ideally, the Euler scheme above would terminate in finite steps since we are dealing with (piecewise) linear wall motions $l(t)$.
-We propose the following formulas for the adiabatic coordinates and verify in Lemma \ref{lemma:adiacoord} that they are indeed adiabatic.
+We propose the following formulas for the adiabatic coordinates and verify in Lemma \ref{lemma:adiacoord} that this is indeed true.

 We introduce the new (half) period $\displaystyle \mathcal{T}:=\int_0^T \dfrac{ds}{l(s)^2} = \dfrac{T}{AB}$.
 We define the adiabatic coordinates $(\theta,I)$ as follows

 Now we verify that $(\theta,I)$ as defined in \eqref{eq:adiacoordef} are indeed adiabatic in the sense that the new momentum $I$ is constant along collisions away from singularities.